ARM-software/Arm-2D/README.md

-### Planned in the Future
+### New Features Planned in the Future

-Following features are planned and to be introduced in the future versions:

 - **Image Filters, e.g. Generic Anti-aliasing algorithms**
+- Stretch and Perspective Transform
+- A2, A4 Support
+- DMAC-350 Support

 ## 1 Introduction